 If the thought of your child starting school fills you with dread, you’re not alone.
-Right now, thousands of parents across the country are asking themselves, “How am I going to get my child up on time, get him to do his homework, and make sure he stays out of trouble this year?”
+Right now, thousands of parents across the country are asking themselves, “How am I going to get my child up on time, get them to do their homework, and make sure they stay out of trouble this year?”

 If your child struggled with school last year, then you may be justifiably anxious that the start of school marks the beginning of a new round of homework struggles, angry outbursts, and overall family stress.

 To improve this year, it is important to have a plan so that you don’t simply react to your child’s struggles.
 Here are seven specific things you can do to get your child ready for the coming school year.